-Academic Advisor, Eller MBA Academic Operations 1130 E. Helen St., McClelland Hall 210 Tucson, AZ 85721 meganborich@arizona.edu
+Academic Advisor, Eller MBA Academic Operations 1130 E. Helen St., Ste.
+210 Tucson, AZ 85721 alexandrainmon@arizona.edu

 Admissions

 The Eller Online MBA program looks for students who bring strengths and aspirations to our online learning environment, and who possess the ability to be part of an MBA program in which they are the co-creators of their experience.